PdxCodeGuild/Full-Stack-Day-Class/notes/css-selectors.md

 ```

 ### ID

-To select a specific single element by it's ID of any type or class, use a `#` then the ID.
+To select a specific single element by it's ID of any type or class, use a pound sign `#` then the ID.

 CSS:

 ```css
 #one-blue-thing {
     color: blue;